California Workplace Accident Lawyers

 Certain Industries Are More Dangerous

 While no worker is entirely impermeable to the risk of injury, workers in specific industries are at a much higher risk of involvement in a workplace accident and severe subsequent injury.
-To be sure, according to the same data source cited above, fatality rates were highest in the following industry types (industries are listed in order of highest fatality rate to lowest fatality rate):
+To be sure, according to the same data source cited above, fatality rates were highest in the following industry types:

 • Agriculture